-- (iv) Inform the requester that the time period, within which the Internal Revenue Service is obliged to make a determination on the request, will not begin to run, pending a reformulation of the request or the receipt of advance payment from the requester, as appropriate. - (5) Fees for services.
-The fees for services performed by the Internal Revenue Service shall be imposed and collected as set forth in this paragraph.
+- (D) Inform the requester that the time period, within which the IRS is obliged to make a determination on the request, shall not begin to run, pending a reformulation of the request or the receipt of advance payment from the requester, as appropriate. - (5) Fees for services.
+The fees for services performed by the IRS shall be imposed and collected as set forth in this paragraph.
 No fees shall be charged if the costs of routine collecting and processing the fees allowable under 5 U.S.C.
 552(a)(4)(A) are likely to equal or exceed the amount of the fee. - (i) Search services.
-Fees charged for search services are as follows- - (A) Searches other than for computerized records-\$17.00 for each hour or fraction thereof for time spent by each clerical, professional, and supervisor in finding the records and information within the scope of the request. - (B) Searches for computerized records-Actual direct cost of the search.
-The fee for computer printouts will be actual costs. - (C) Searches requiring travel or transportation-Shipping charges to transport records from one location to another, or for the transportation of an employee to the site of requested records when it is necessary to locate rather than examine the records, shall be at the rate of the actual cost of such shipping or transportation. - (D) Other services and materials requested, pursuant to the Freedom of Information Act, which are not covered by this part are chargeable at the actual cost to the Internal Revenue Service. - (ii) Review services.
-(A) Review is the process of examining records in response to a commercial use requester,
+Fees charged for search services are as follows: - (A) Searches for records other than computerized records.
+The IRS shall charge for search services at the salary rate(s) (i.e., basic pay plus 16 percent) of the employee(s) making the search.
+An average rate for the range of grades typically involved may be established.
+Fees may be charged for search time as prescribed in this section even if the time spent searching does not yield any records, or if records are denied. - (B) Searches for computerized records.
+Actual direct cost of the search, including computer search time, runs, and the operator's salary.
+The fee for computer output shall be actual direct costs.
+For requesters in the "other requester" category, the charge for the computer search shall begin when the cost of the search (including the operator time and the cost of operating the computer) equals the equivalent dollar amount of two hours of the salary of the person performing the search. - (C) Searches requiring travel or transportation.
+Shipping charges to transport records from one location to another, or for the transportation of an employee to the site of requested records when it is necessary to locate rather than examine the records, shall be at the rate of the actual cost of such shipping or transportation. - (ii) Review Services-(A) Review defined.
+Review is the process of examining records in response to a commercial use requester, as that term is defined in paragraph (f)(3)(i)(A), upon initial consideration of the applicability of an exemption described in 5 U.S.C.
+552(b) or an exclusion described in 5 U.S.C.
+552(c) to the requested records,